DRIVER-EU/test-bed-design/doc/developers.md

     In the near future, you should also have a message injector web app, comparable to Swagger, in which you will be able to create your own messages.
 You can use the test-bed topics UI to see whether they have arrived correctly.

--	When your message uses time, you need to query the adapter to get the local trial time.
-A first version of the test-bed's [time-service](https://github.com/DRIVER-EU/test-bed-time-service) to manage the trial time has just been released, and some adapters already offer an interface to it.
+-	When your message uses time, you need to query the adapter to get the local Trial time.
+A first version of the test-bed's [time-service](https://github.com/DRIVER-EU/test-bed-time-service) to manage the Trial time has just been released, and some adapters already offer an interface to it.
 So there is no need to query the test-bed yourself to get these messages.
-In case no time messages are available, i.e. we are not running a trial, it returns the system time.
+In case no time messages are available, i.e. we are not running a Trial, it returns the system time.

 ### Message Topics UI